ror-community/ror-site/content/events/2023-03-28-ror-community-call.md

 duration = "1 hour"
 location = "Online"
 recorded = "Yes"
-description = "The bi-monthly ROR Community calls include updates from the ROR team, opportunities for feedback on proposals for changes to ROR policies and procedures, demonstrations and presentations by ROR users, and more.
-In this call, we hear about proposed schema updates, stats from 1 year of independent curation, upcoming events and new ROR adoptions, and a presentation from ROR integrator FAIRsharing." website = "" reglink = ""
+description = "Beginning in 2023, ROR Community Advisory Group meetings become ROR Community Calls and are open for anyone to join, with slides and recordings posted publicly.
+In the ROR Community Call for March 2023, we hear about proposed schema updates, stats from our first whole year of independent curation, upcoming events and new ROR adoptions, and a presentation from ROR integrator FAIRsharing." website = "" reglink = ""
 +++